obiwanjacobi/Zlang/docs/types/array.md

 s = arr[0..3]               // s = 1st, 2nd and 3rd
 arr2 = arr[..]              // arr2 = all elements (not a copy!)
 ```

+---

+> Array8, Array16 could be used to indicate the number of bits used for the max count.